Understanding Costs and Value When Renting a Crane

 Crane rental costs depend on the type, size, and configuration of the crane you need for your project.
 The lift weight and radius must both be considered to determine the best type, size and configuration crane for a given project.

 Consulting a crane professional is always the best way to make sure you’re getting the right crane for the job.
-Given the variety of crane types, sizes, and configurations, it can be confusing to understand which crane and configuration works for your lift.
+Given the variety of crane types, sizes, and configurations, it can be difficult to understand which crane and configuration works for your lift.
 Larger cranes may have higher lifting capacities and therefore can perform lifts below that lifting capacity, so you want to make sure that you don’t overpay for a large crane that can do your lift when a smaller, more cost efficient one will do.
-Crane experts like those at Maxim Crane can make sure you get the crane you need, not the crane that will do the job at a higher cost.
+Crane professionals like those at Maxim Crane can make sure you get the crane you need, not the crane that will do the job at a higher cost.

 Labor Requirements

 When renting a crane, consider the professionals you need to hire to operate your crane.
 You’ll need everything from transportation and logistics coordination to personnel to operate the crane and truck drivers to deliver the crane.
-You’ll also need qualified technicians to maintain the crane while it’s on the job site (i.e. oil changes, lubes, etc.) You’ll also need someone to coordinate the logistics of the job site as well.
+You’ll also need qualified technicians to maintain the crane while it’s on the job site (i.e. oil changes, lubes, etc.) You’ll need someone to coordinate the logistics of the job site as well.
 The amount of labor needed to properly execute a project can be overwhelming and it needs to be factored into the overall cost.

 There are typically two types of crane rentals; bare rentals and operated and maintained rentals.
 When you choose a rental company like Maxim Crane, opting for the operated and maintained rental means that the company takes the work off your hands by coordinating transportation, assembly, and dismantlement; the hiring of certified operators and service personnel; and providing the necessary insurance coverage, which allows you to focus on other aspects of your job.

 Choosing an operated and maintained rental eases several burdens and offers a turnkey solution for your crane rental.
 When comparing pricing for bare rentals vs. operated and maintained, consider the time and effort saved and the value created for your job site when you hire a crane rental company to do it all for you.
-Bare rentals, while more economical on the surface, leave you responsible for the coordination and management of licensed operators for the crane & providing the necessary insurance coverage.
-Once you add in those costs and consider the time you may spend hiring labor, an operated and maintained rental may become a more efficient choice.

 Project Duration